Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Additional results and derivations for the examples in the main text

-Because the observed data model is non-parametric in parts \ref{item:prop:example-ifs1} and \ref{item:prop:example-ifs3} of \autoref{prop:example-ifs}, the unique observed data influence function is efficient.
-However, in part \ref{item:prop:example-ifs2}, when $\mc{Q}$ is semiparametric there will be infinitely many observed data influence functions.
-In part \ref{item:prop:example-ifs4} there are infinitely many observed data influence functions because the assumed alignments in $\mc{C}$ place equality constraints on the laws $P$ in the model $\mc{P}$.
-The first part of the following corollary provides an alternative strategy to direct application of \autoref{theorem:eif} to compute the observed data efficient influence function in frameworks like that of \autoref{example:tsiv-lsm}.
-The second part of the following corollary provides the efficient influence function for the frameworks in \ref{item:prop:example-ifs4} of \autoref{prop:example-ifs} when $U$ is a finite discrete random variable.
+From the above lemma, the unique observed data influence function is efficient in parts \ref{item:prop:example-ifs1} and \ref{item:prop:example-ifs3} of \cref{prop:example-ifs} because the observed data model is non-parametric.
+However, in part \ref{item:prop:example-ifs2}, when $\mc{Q}$ is semiparametric and places restrictions on the aligned components, there will be infinitely many observed data influence functions, and the efficient one may be found using the technique of \cref{prop:only-Q-restricted-eif} in \cref{app:model-types-eif}.
+We demonstrate the application of this lemma for this example in \cref{app-subsec:additional-derivations}.
+In part \ref{item:prop:example-ifs4} there are also infinitely many observed data influence functions because the model $\mc{P}$ is strictly semiparametric.
+However, in contrast to \ref{item:prop:example-ifs3}, $\mc{P}$ is strictly semiparametric because the assumed alignments in $\mc{C}$ place equality constraints on the laws $P$ in the model $\mc{P}$.
+We provide a lemma giving the efficient influence function in \cref{app-subsubsec:generalizing-ex-3} below.